juxt/yada/dev/resources/user-manual.md

 ### Mutation

-Let's try to overwrite the string by using a PUT.
+Let's try to overwrite the string by using a `PUT`.

 ```nohighlight
 curl -i {{prefix}}/hello -X PUT -d "Hello Dolly!"